tranvanhuyhoang/Reactjs-from-scratch/README.md

 - Have separate configurations for local development and production build
   (for example, generate sourcermap files in local, but not generate them in production)
 - Use CSS Modules (with SCSS) but still can import SCSS globally
+- Add autoPrefixer to cover browser discrepancies on CSS implementation